jalbarrang/umalator-global/docs/race-mechanics.md

 Upon entering the late-race, if the uma has enough HP to run the remaining distance at max target speed, she will immediately start the last spurt using the max target speed.

 If HP is insufficient, a list of last spurt speed and distance candidates are calculated by lowering the target speed by 0.1m/s each step, till the last spurt speed reaches base target speed of the late-race.
 Then candidates are sorted by the time it would take to finish the race (sum of respective distance divided by speed, ignoring acceleration).
-Going from best to worst time, each candidate has a chance of 15+0.05\*WizStat\[%\] chance to be accepted.
-If all candidates are exhausted without passing the wisdom check, the slowest candidate is chosen.
+Going from best to worst time, each candidate has a chance of 15+0.05\*WitStat\[%\] chance to be accepted.
+If all candidates are exhausted without passing the Wit check, the slowest candidate is chosen.

 Last spurt calculation estimates the stamina usage up to 60m before the goal line.
 The calculation does not take into account the time it takes to accelerate to target speed.
 If an HP recovery skill activates after entering the late-race, the last spurt speed and distance are re-calculated.
 Debuffs on the other hand do not trigger a re-calculation.
 Note that the recalculation was added after the 1st anniversary.